Courtenay Compendium

 The Courtenay Compendium (now Copenhagen, Royal Danish Library, Acc.
 2011/5) is a medieval English manuscript containing a miscellany of historical texts.
 It contains three blocks of texts.
 The first concerns British and English history.
 The second has an oriental focus and contains accounts of Europeans in China, the Crusades, Islam and the rise of the Mongols.
 The third contains prophecies.

 Provenance

 The manuscript is of the late 14th century.
 It was probably created at Breamore Priory in Hampshire.
 It was acquired by the Earls of Devon of the House of Courtenay, whence its name.
-It was rediscovered in the archives of Powderham Castle in Devon during the time of the 18th earl, Hugh Courtenay.
+It was rediscovered in the archives of Powderham Castle in Devon during the time of the 18th earl, Hugh Courtenay (b.1942-d.2015).
 On 3 December 2008, it was auctioned by Sotheby's to a private dealer, who sold it at auction to the Royal Danish Library in March 2010.

 Physical description

 The compendium consists of 230 parchment leaves bound as a codex and measuring 272 × 190 mm.
 Its contents are written entirely in the same hand, in cursive Anglicana script.
 The main text is dark brown, but there are initials and paragraph markers in red ink by a different scribe.
 The manuscript was paginated in the early modern period, by which time some pages were out of order.
 Catchwords allow the proper order to be established.
 In the 18th century, the compendium was rebound.
 The cover is decorated with the Courtenay arms and the spine labelled VARIÆ TRACTATI MSS.